AshtonKem/Butler/README.md

 Install
 =======

 Add butler.el to your load path.
-This will be distributed to Marmalade in the future (it's on the list).
+Add the following to your .emacs file: `(require 'butler)`.
+Butler will be distributed to a ELPA repo soon.

 Dependencies
 ------------